Azure/azure-sdk/docs/dotnet/introduction.md

 ---
 ```

 The `README.md` file should be written as a getting started guide.
-See [the ServiceBus README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/servicebus/Azure.Messaging.ServiceBus/README.md) for a good example.
+See [the App Configuration README](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/appconfiguration/Azure.ResourceManager.AppConfiguration) for a good example.

-{% include requirement/MUST id="dotnet-samples-readme-links" %} link to each of the samples files using a brief description as the link text.
+{% include requirement/MUST id="dotnet-samples-readme-links" %} link to each of the sample markdown files using a brief description as the link text.

 {% include requirement/MUST id="dotnet-samples-naming" %} have a sample file called `Sample1_HelloWorld.md`.
 All other samples are ordered from simplest to most complex using the `Sample<number>_` prefix.